Administrative divisions of Haryana: Police commissionerates

-Police commissionerates of Haryana, total 4 in number, are as follows (c.
-January 2022):
+Police commissionerates of Haryana, total 5 in number, are as follows (c.
+January 2024):

 Police ranges

 Police ranges of Haryana, total 5 in number, each headed by an officer not below the rank of ADG of Police reporting to the Director General of Police, are as follows (c.
 September 2018):

+Prisons

+See list of prisons in Haryana.

 Electoral divisions

 Lok Sabha

 For electing the national-level Government of India, there are 10 Lok Sabha constituencies in Haryana.
 Current Lok Sabha constituencies in Haryana are: Ambala, Bhiwani–Mahendragarh, Faridabad, Gurgaon, Hisar, Karnal, Kurukshetra, Rohtak, Sirsa, and Sonipat.

 Vidhan sabha

 For electing the state-level Government of Haryana, there are 90 Vidhan Sabha constituencies of Haryana Legislative Assembly, of which 17 are reserved constituencies for the scheduled castes.

 Forests and wildlife divisions

 Principal Chief Conservator of Forests head the Forests Department, Haryana, there are separate two divisions each for wildlife and forests:

 Forests zones

 There are 2 Forests Protections zone and 4 Forests circles/divisions, i.e. 2 circles per zone.